MelvinsLabs/scribbles/api.md

 ### ClientId + ClientSecret

-  * In this mechanism, each Client is tracked by a unique ClientId.
+  * In this mechanism, each Client is provided by a unique ClientId, along with a ClientSecret.
-  * Each ClientId is tagged with a ClientSecret.
+  * Each ClientId is used to identity the Client.
   * ClientId & ClientSecret is passed as a Basic Authorization Request Header, over HTTPS.
   * ClientId & ClientSecret is saved at the server-side in a Hashed manner to prevent accidental exposure of all API Keys, in case the server database is compromised.
   * ClientId can be used for Rate Limiting.